Parie

-Parie is a 2012 Kannada-language romance film starring Rakesh Adiga and Nivedhitha.
+Parie is a 2012 Indian Kannada-language romance film starring Rakesh Adiga and Nivedhitha.
 The film is directed by Sudheer Attavar and Veer Samarth is the music director.
 In total, there are seven producers for this movie.
 Veterans M. S. Sathyu and Nimay Ghosh were hired for art direction and cinematography respectively.
 The film made its theatrical release on 27 April 2012.